EMDR in Manchester

 …read more at the EMDR Europe website

-Nigel Magowan is a UKCP Accredited Psychotherapist based in South Manchester.
+Nigel Magowan is a UKCP Accredited Psychotherapist and EMDR Therapist based in South Manchester.
 He integrates psychotherapy with EMDR, CBT, and NLP.